NASPA On-demand Recordings

 Meeghan Milette serves as the Associate Director of Professional Development in University Life at George Mason University in Fairfax, Virginia.
 She provides leadership to divisional professional development initiatives and signature professional development programs coordinated by the Professional Development team.
 Ms. Milette has a background in professional staff training, building and facilitation of professional learning experiences, collaborative programming, along with supervision and staff management.
 Milette is committed to enhancing professional staff experiences through her work.
 Professionally, Milette worked in Housing & Residence Life for over 15 years in various professional roles gaining skills and professional competency in staff management, crisis response, leadership, and training development.

-Milette currently serves on the NASPA Mid-Level Administrator Steering Committee and is on the Mid-Level Administrator Conference (MLAC) planning team.
+Milette currently serves as a co-chair on the NASPA Mid-Level Administrator Steering Committee and has previously served on the Mid-Level Administrator Conference planning team.

 Milette earned a Bachelor of Arts degree in Political Science with a focus in International Relations from the University of Rhode Island.
 She earned a Master of Arts in Student Affairs Administration from Michigan State University.
 She has presented multiple times nationally and regionally on topics that include Supervision Skills and Strategies, Professional Development Design, the Multigenerational Workforce, Graduate Assistant Experience, Second-Year Experience, Inclusive Housing Practices, Leveraging Technology in Collaborative Work Environments, amongst others.